 Mortgage rates decline in first full week of March, says Freddie Mac

-Mortgage rates fell as March got underway, according to Freddie Mac Homeowners looking to save some money or consolidate debt received another week of favorable rates from the latest Primary Mortgage Market Survey released by Freddie Mac on Thursday.
+Homeowners looking to save some money or consolidate debt received another week of favorable rates from the latest Primary Mortgage Market Survey released by Freddie Mac on Thursday.

 According to the survey 30-year fixed-rate mortgage saw their average interest rate drop 0.02 percentage points to 4.95 percent for the week ending March 11.
 While a decline, it failed to match the 0.08 percentage point decline one week earlier that dropped it below 5 percent.